Holiday Snaps – Part 2

 There were lots of small moths flying about in the grass, but the mothy highlight was spotting a group of Buff Tip moth caterpillars that had almost stripped a young tree bare.

-We also saw a few shieldbugs, including this nice specimen of a Forest Bug (Pentatoma rufipes).
+We also saw a few shieldbugs, including this nice specimen of a Box Bug.

 In the sunnier periods we could hear crickets chirruping in the grass.
 We saw several of these particularly large ones, which turned out to be a new species for us – the Long-winged Conehead (Conocephalus discolour).